Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 - **Anitya** — all *dharmā* are **impermanent**.
 - **Duḥkha** — all *saṃskārā* are **unsatisfactory**.

 *Anātman* can be read epistemically (“No law explains a self”), phenomenologically (“No phenomenon is self”), or ontologically (“There is no self”).
-It should be obvious that all these readings are in conflict with one another.
+These ideas seem hard to reconcile with one another.

 *Anitya* is often reduced to “everything changes,” which oversimplifies both its scope and its implications.